Add Designer Flair to Your Boat

 Pair sleek monochrome coloured cushions in black or grey against the bright white gel coat on deck for a touch of classic glamour.
 Use a combination of bold & narrower stripes and a geometric print and to make this look really pop, add primary coloured accents with red or blue or yellow cushions, embroidered swim towels and sleek outdoor table ware.
 Avoid the temptation to get too matchy matchy.

 Remember when it comes to contrast, the golden rule is, opposites attract

 If you’re more adventurous, step right out of your comfort zone and try something bolder and more daring.
 Clashing prints and colours are the pinnacle of haute couture on the fashion runways this season, designer labels like Missoni, Dries Van Noten and Anna Sui are masters of the modern art of clashing patterns and colours.
 Shake it up by using multiple patterns and textures with the secret ingredient, the perfect contrasting colour.

 Be open to surprises, sometimes design magic happens when you least expect it.

 If that all sounds too daunting, call a designer to work out your perfect combination.
 Remember the best interior design is the one that feels right to you.

 We're here to help you to create your perfect interior.
-Call or email Sarah to have discuss your needs.
+Call or email Sarah to discuss your needs.